morethanyell/msgraph-cap-exempts-splunk-ta/README.md

 This Python script is designed to collect information about users who are members of groups exempted from conditional access policies in Microsoft Azure Active Directory (AD).
 It interacts with the Microsoft Graph API to retrieve data about conditional access policies and their exempted groups, and then fetches the members of these groups.

+## Releases
+Version 2.0.0 was released on 4-July 2024.
+It now uses Splunk AOB and is more accurate in retrieving users.
+The caveat in this version it no longers includes any other user info aside from the user's Azure AD unique ID.

 ## Features

 - **Data Collection**: Retrieves information about conditional access policies and exempted groups from Microsoft Azure AD using the Microsoft Graph API.